-You have advertised your position online & you have lots of applicants.
+You have invested your time in learning how to advertise a job and now you have lots of applicants.
 Not only do you want to select the best candidates but you want to make sure they will actually turn up for their interview.

 There are 3 simple steps you can take to maximise the chances of getting all of those invited candidates to turn up for their interviews.